A local elected official has tested positive for the COVID-19 virus.

-Griego said he currently doesn’t have any COVID-19 symptoms and someone from the state Department of Health contacts him every morning to check his status.
+Griego said he currently doesn’t have any of COVID-19 symptoms and someone from the state Department of Health contacts him every morning to check his status.

 “I feel fine, I don’t have any symptoms and hopefully won’t,” he said.
 “I had a sinus infection two or three weeks ago, which kind of mirrored the symptoms, but it’s been treated and is gone.”

 The mayor said he would be in isolation for two weeks, which started on Tuesday, May 12.